Navigation

 The screen shot of the error you see about ftp_put tells me that in the storage node configuration there is 2 fields Management Username and Management Password.
 The values in those fields must match the user you created on the NAS device.

-• DarKFeeliN
+• DarKFeeliND

-SOLVED Not able to PXE boot from FOGServer on Proxmox LXC with proxyDHCP
+Solved Not able to PXE boot from FOGServer on Proxmox LXC with proxyDHCP

 16